-The LTC2493 includes an integrated temperature sensor.
+The LTC2495 includes an integrated temperature sensor.
 The temperature sensor is selected by setting IM = 1.
+During temperature readings, MUXOUTN/MUXOUTP remains connected to the selected input channel.
 The ADC internally connects to the temperature sensor and performs a conversion.